 Enabling Enable USB serial converter access over TCP/UDP allows the router to create a network-accessible virtual serial port for any device connected to its USB port.
 This enables communication with serial-based equipment (e.g., sensors or industrial controllers) over a TCP or UDP connection, as if the device were directly attached to your local system.
 Consequently, you can remotely monitor or configure serial devices without needing a dedicated on-site computer.
 All subsequent configuration items for this feature are identical to those described in Chapter 3.20 Expansion Ports - RS232 & RS485.
-For the list of supported USB converters, refer to the Which serial USB converters are supported?
-FAQ post.
+For the list of supported USB converters, refer to the Extending Router Functionality application note.
 Refer to Chapter 3.21.2 Using an Unsupported Serial Converter Chip to see how to add support for unsupported serial converters.